Plastics and injection molding equipment appraisals.

 The molding floor, press by press.

-We value the full plastics fleet, from a single press to a multi-line plant, and we value the presses and their auxiliaries on their own markets.
-A press is only productive with the chillers, dryers and handling around it.
+We appraise the full plastics fleet, from a single press to a multi-line plant.
+Presses and auxiliaries trade on separate used markets, so each gets its own supported value: a press produces nothing without the chillers, dryers and handling around it.

 What drives the number